A variational approach to Hilbert's 16th problem within the framework of global analysis: Introduction and main result

+are smooth, there is a unique smooth integral curve of the system passing through every point in $\R^2$.
+This is a standard result that is studied in every first course in ODEs.
+Equilibria, i.e. points $(x_0, y_0)\in\R^2$ where both $P$ and $Q$ simultaneously vanish, play a central role in the overall dynamics of such a system.
+Periodic solutions too deserve a special place concerning the global dynamics of the system. \begin{definition} Every periodic solution of \eqref{e1} that is isolated from other such solutions is called a limit cycle of the system. \end{definition} We restrict attention in this paper to the case of planar, polynomial, differential systems for which the maximum of the degrees of both polynomials $P(x, y)$ and $Q(x, y)$ is $n$.

-\begin{quote} Consider the polynomial differential system \eqref{e1} in $\R^2$.
+The problem we would like to address is the second part of Hilbert's 16th problem \cite{Hi}, which in the version due to Smale \cite{Sm}, can be formulated as follows. \begin{quote} Consider the polynomial differential system \eqref{e1} in $\R^2$.
 Is there a bound K on the number of limit cycles of the form $K\leq n^q$ where $n$ is the maximum of the degrees of $P$ and $Q$, and $q$ is a universal constant\,? \end{quote}